aleynaalangil/AleynaAlangil/README.md

 And I am a Computer Science Engineering student at Yeditepe University 🏫.

 - 🚀 How to reach me: [LinkedIn](https://www.linkedin.com/in/aleyna-alangil/), [Gmail](mailto:aleynaalangil@gmail.com)
-- 🔭 I’m currently working on a newsletter app on ☀️ Solana Blockchain with Rust 🦀.
+- 🔭 I’m currently working on a decentralized newsletter app on ☀️ Solana Blockchain with Rust 🦀.
 - 😄 Pronouns: She/Her

 <!--